This article covers the different ways to test API module configurations at Unqork.

 The log's API response (Response).

-To look at a different service log, select it from the Recent Service Logs drop-down.
-Then, click the View Service Logs Dashboard link for more details about your chosen service log.
+To view a different service log, select it from the Recent Service Logs drop-down.
+Then click View Service Logs Dashboard for more details.

 Manually Entering API Request Data